 Lentils are probably one of the healthiest things you can eat.
 They are packed with fiber, protein and low in fat.
-High in the vitamins thamine, Folic Acid, Vitamin B and minerals are iron, Magnesium, Phosophorus, Potassium, Copper and Manganese.
+High in the vitamins thiamine, Folic Acid, Vitamin B and minerals are iron, Magnesium, Phosphorus, Potassium, Copper and Manganese.
 Also lentil are know for its satiety factor, which means you get full from eating them and makes cutting calories much easier.

 This recipe is different than the Persian version, as they also use tumeric, lemon juice and golpar (ground angelica, dont ask me, I dont know), but this modification is quite yummy.

 Enjoy it with some greek yogurt for a healthy meal or snack!!